-Even though purchases of Iranian oil are financially advantageous because of the barter nature of their trade, India has reduced its imports of Iranian oil substantially since 2011 in an effort to conform to U.S. and EU policy.
-By the end of 2012, Iran was only supplying about 10% of India's oil imports (down from over 16% in 2008).
-That percentage declined further to about 6% by mid-2013, despite the need for significant investment to switch over refineries that handle Iranian crude.
-During a visit to India on June 24, 2013, Secretary of State John Kerry praised India's Iranian oil import cuts as an "important step" in bringing pressure on Iran over its nuclear program.
-India has received and maintained an exemption from Section 1245 (P.L.
-112-81) sanctions, as discussed.
-As shown in the table later in this report, some Indian firms have ended their investment activity in Iranian oil and gas fields since 2012.
+Even though its purchases of Iranian oil are financially advantageous, India has reduced its imports of Iranian oil substantially since 2011 in an effort to comply with U.S. policy.
+By the time of the JPA, Iran was only supplying about 6% of India's oil imports (down from over 16% in 2008).
+India has incurred significant costs to retrofit refineries that were handling Iranian crude.
+In advance of President Obama's visit to India in January 2015, the Indian government reportedly requested refiners to further cut purchases from Iran.
+As shown in the table later in this report, some Indian firms have ended or slowed work on investments in Iranian oil and gas fields.